frastlin/PyAudioGame/documentation/basic/lesson4.md

 	#Lets create a storage box so we can put our draggon's hp in there
 	storage = pyaudiogame.cash

 pyaudiogame has a module for storing data.
 That probably makes no sense right now, but in the next few lessons you will learn all about this.
 Just know that after writing this line, you can store variables in storage.
 People may say something about "global" variables and those are used, but this way is more "pythonic" and safer as there is no way you will mistake `storage.dragon_hp` for anything except for what it is.
-In pyaudiogame.cash there is also some features for saving data from one session to the next you will learn about later.
+In pyaudiogame.storage there is also some features for saving data from one session to the next you will learn about later.

 	#Now lets make our draggon's hp in the storage
 	storage.dragon_hp = 100